trovu/trovu/Advanced-settings-&-personal-shortcuts.md

 examplekeyword 0: http://www.example.com/
 ```

-This shortcut will match for "examplekeyword foo", so for the same keyword but with one argument:
+This shortcut will match for `examplekeyword foo`, so for the same keyword but with one argument:

 ```yaml
 examplekeyword 1: http://www.example.com/?q={%query}